Karen Jensen has represented clients in complex human rights, employment and labour law matters for a number of years.

 Prior to joining our Ottawa office, Ms. Jensen was assistant dean of the Faculty of Law at the University of Ottawa, and taught dispute resolution.
 From 2005-2009, she was a full-time member of the Canadian Human Rights Tribunal where she adjudicated and mediated human rights disputes in both official languages.

 Ms. Jensen is fully trilingual (English, French and Spanish) and represents clients in both official languages before the courts and tribunals.
-She is Ottawa chair of our employment and labour law practice.
+She is the national practice group leader, employment and labour, and the Ottawa chair of our employment and labour law practice.

 Rankings and recognitions

 - Best Lawyers: Labour and Employment Law, Best Lawyers, 2018

 - Canadian Legal Lexpert Directory (2018): recommended in Labour and Employment Law

 - Acritas Stars, Global (2018): recognized as a Top 13 Female Actritas Star, Labour and Employment Law

 - Chambers Canada, Nationwide: Employment & Labour, Chambers and Partners, 2019